Dr. Inmaculada (Inma) Hernandez, PharmD., Ph.D.

 Research Summary

 Hernandez is a nationally recognized pharmaceutical policy scholar who has made major contributions to improving transparency in the drug pricing and reimbursement system.
-Hernandez was the first to quantify the contribution of innovation versus inflation in the rising trends of drug prices.
+She was the first to quantify the contribution of innovation versus inflation in the rising trends of drug prices.
 In 2020, she documented in JAMA the increasingly large disconnect between the list prices of medications and manufacturers’ net revenue, which is the product of confidential rebates.
-In order to shed light into these opaque pricing and discounting dynamics, Hernandez developed an algorithm in collaboration with Sean Dickson that leverages multiple datasets to track cash flow across the drug supply chain.
+In order to shed light into these opaque pricing dynamics, Hernandez developed an algorithm in collaboration with Sean Dickson that leverages multiple datasets to track cash flow across the drug supply chain.
 This algorithm produced the first public estimates of confidential manufacturer discounts to pharmacy benefit managers for leading drug products.
-Hernandez’s landmark studies on drug prices have attracted the attention of policymakers and have been used as evidence in Congressional hearings and reports on drug prices.

 Academic Achievements

-Selected Awards: National Academy of Medicine Fellow in Pharmacy (2022); Journal of Managed Care and Specialty Pharmacy Award for Excellence (2022); Alice S. Hersh Emerging Leader Award (2021); University of Pittsburgh Graduate School of Public Health Alumni Award for Research (2021); Seema S. Sonnad Emerging Leader in Managed Care Research Award (2019); Fellow, American Heart Association (2019); Delta Omega Public Health Honor Society Inductee (2019); Rho Chi Society Outstanding Scholarly Contribution Award (2019); Forbes 30 under 30 (2018); Fellow, American College of Cardiology (2018); Delta Omega National Public Health Honor Society Omicron Chapter Best Doctoral Dissertation Award (2017); PCORI/AHA Comparative Effectiveness Research and Precision Research Clinician Challenge Award (2016).
+Selected Awards: PhRMA Foundation Challenge Award for Addressing Unanswered Questions in Medicare Drug Price Negotiations (2023); National Academy of Medicine Fellow in Pharmacy (2022); Journal of Managed Care and Specialty Pharmacy Award for Excellence (2022); Alice S. Hersh Emerging Leader Award (2021); University of Pittsburgh Graduate School of Public Health Alumni Award for Research (2021); Seema S. Sonnad Emerging Leader in Managed Care Research Award (2019); Fellow, American Heart Association (2019); Delta Omega Public Health Honor Society Inductee (2019); Rho Chi Society Outstanding Scholarly Contribution Award (2019); Forbes 30 under 30 (2018); Fellow, American College of Cardiology (2018); Delta Omega National Public Health Honor Society Omicron Chapter Best Doctoral Dissertation Award (2017); PCORI/AHA Comparative Effectiveness Research and Precision Research Clinician Challenge Award (2016).

 Teaching